 Property seekers planning to invest in a home in Spain have been advised that now is the best time to make the move.

-However, people buying resale properties in Spain will still be liable to pay transfer tax, which currently stands at seven per cent of the purchase property.
+However, people buying resale properties in Spain will still be liable to pay a transfer tax.
+Which currently stands at seven percent of the purchase property.

 In addition to this, customers will have to pay another three to four percent to cover independent legal advice.
 Including a lender's arrangement fee if they are planning on obtaining a mortgage, and notary and land registry fees.

 Obtaining a financial administrator or a gestor is not mandatory but is usually advised.
 In order to ensure that the purchase goes ahead as smoothly as possible.